jamescrosslin/mintbean-hackathon/README.md

 To run this project, you will need to add the following environment variables to your runtime environment

-`API_URL` - a string representing the hosting location of the api application (defaults to localhost:5000)
+`API_URL` - a string representing the hosting location of the api application (defaults to localhost:5000) `CLIENT_URL` - a string representing the hosting location of the client application (defaults to localhost:3000)